pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 ### Set up graphics

-As part of this workshop, we will use R to generate plots from the data.
+As part of this workshop, we will use R to generate plots from data.
 There are several graphics options on midway.

 The recommend approach is to forward graphics from midway to your